irregularchat/template-instructional-design/Development-Training_Name/4-Implement/Lesson_Plans-POI_NAME/Lesson_Plan01-NAME/Audio_Visual-Template/LESSON_NAME-initial_slides.md

 ---

-# Slide 15: Lesson Summary
+# Slide 12: Summary of Learning Activities
-## Review and Summary
+## Summary
-- During this block of instruction, we covered...
-  - Key learning step activity 1
-  - Key learning step activity 2
-  - Key learning step activity 3
-  - Key learning step activity 4
+- Recap the key points from each phase of the lesson.
+- Emphasize the importance of the skills and knowledge gained.

+---

+# Slide 13: References
+## References
+- List all references used in the lesson here.
+- Include URLs or citation details as necessary.

+---

+# Slide 14: Take a Break
+## Break Time
-- Questions?
+- Announce a break.
+- Provide details on break duration and any instructions for after the break.

 ---